TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 8/Mark 8.27.md

 ---

-And Jesus went forth, and his disciples, into the villages of Caesarea Philippi: and on the way he asked his disciples, saying unto them, Who do men say that I am?
+Jesus went out, with his disciples, into the villages of Caesarea Philippi.
+On the way he asked his disciples, "Who do men say that I am?"